skip to content

 Biography

 Simon left the Metropolitan Police (MPS) in Feb 2022 after having completed just over 30 years service.
 His last three posts were as the BCU Commander (Detective Chief Superintendent) for North West London, Temporary Commander Crime (Assistant Chief Constable) for the MPS and his last post before finishing was as the OCU Commander (Detective Chief Superintendent) for Met Intelligence.
-He is now finishing of his PhD whilst also now working for the Cambridge Center for Evidence-Based Policing.
+He is now finishing of his PhD whilst also now working for the Cambridge Centre for Evidence-Based Policing.

 Research

-As a result of the current literature around volume crime solvability producing contradictory findings and highly context specific findings by crime type, geography and jurisdiction a patchwork quilt of evidence with many holes exists.
+As a result of the current literature around volume crime solvability producing contradictory findings, and highly context specific findings by crime type, geography and jurisdiction a patchwork quilt of evidence with many holes exists.
 Simon’s research, using the very large Metropolitan Police dataset, seeks to test the external validity of findings from different geographies and jurisdictions.
 It will also do this simultaneously across all volume crime types.
 Simon is also introducing a far wider range of environmental factors and community factors to build a richer and more consistent picture of crime solvability factors.

 Publications